GtkWidget is the base class all widgets in GTK derive from.

 - public bool has_css_class (string css_class)

-is currently applied to
+Returns whether a style class is currently applied to the widget.

 - public bool has_visible_focus ()